ITmaze/remote-docker/README.md

 ## Docker-Machine requirements:
 - docker
 - ssh
+- sshd
 - sshfs
 - write permission on the home directory of the docker user

 # Examples

 The examples directory shows some of the ways that this tool can be used.
-It incomplete and as I go through my existing use of this code (70+ containers), the example directory will likely grow.
+It is incomplete and as I go through my existing use of this code (70+ containers), the example directory will likely grow.

 To use a container, I add a symlink between my ~/bin and a launch file.
 For example: ~/bin/speedtest -> ./examples/speedtest/launch